Prince of Persia: The Forgotten Sands (Wii): Reception

 Tom McShea, writing for GameSpot, enjoyed his experience with the game and praised its overall design particularly in later more challenging sections, with his main faults being with the combat system and notable issues controlling the camera.
 Matt Miller of Game Informer found the Wii entry entertaining and enjoyable despite a slow start, feeling that Ubisoft had not promoted it enough as he felt it was a high-enough quality to stand on its own.
 GameTrailers felt it inferior to the earlier Sands of Time trilogy, but also better than many other titles on the Wii at that time, but still a high-quality game with good production values deserving of its place in the series.
 Bob Mackey of 1Up.com was less positive than many reviewers, finding the use of motion controls impacted his enjoyment of the game overall due to their impact on both the platforming at the combat.

 Both Harris and McShae enjoyed the storyline and the interactions between Zahra and the Prince, while others felt it lackluster compared to other entries.
 The gameplay design saw general praise for its environmental and puzzle design, with it being positively compared to earlier entries in the Sands of Time continuity.
 Both Cheng and Long noted the opening sections of the game as tedious due to a lack of variety in platforming and limited abilities.
-By contrast with the platforming and puzzles the combat was universally panned as boring or repetitive, with some also faulting the extensive use of motion controls in both combat and some platforming.
+The combat was universally panned as boring or repetitive, with some also faulting the extensive use of motion controls in both combat and some platforming.
 The high number of extras and replay value was also praised.
 The graphics and animation, while occasionally noted for a lack of polish common to the Wii hardware, were lauded overall where mentioned as high quality for the platform and fitting the series aesthetic.
-The music was also praised, though when mentioned the voice acting drew mixed responses with Lowenthal's performance being praised compared to other characters.
+The music was also praised, but the voice acting drew mixed responses with Lowenthal's performance being praised compared to other characters.
 Several critics noted this version as both a good addition to the Prince of Persia series, and a standout example of a high quality Wii title for a major game series.